YZgitter/HandBrake-Portable/README.md

 ### Build Process Transparency

-The code for HandBrake-Portable is sourced from the [official HandBrake repository](https://github.com/HandBrake/HandBrake).
-It was downloaded, compiled, and released entirely by GitHub Actions.
-You can review this process by examining the .yml files.
+The source code for HandBrake-Portable was downloaded from the [official HandBrake repository](https://github.com/HandBrake/HandBrake).
+The code download, compilation, and release were all handled entirely by GitHub Actions.
+You can review this process by examining the [Action workflows](https://github.com/YZgitter/HandBrake-Portable/actions).